lgbtq-technology/lgbtq-technology.github.io/index.md

 ## What are the rules?

 We have a simple and uncontroversial [Code of Conduct](/coc.html).
 TLDR: be nice, and what happens inside generally stays there unless someone specifically says otherwise.

+## Channels

+Slack chat spaces are divided into channels, and we have several dozen set up.
+There are two you'll be in by default:

+* #announcements: occasional announcements
+* #chat: random chat

+All rooms are opt-in except announcements, which is why it is kept low-volume.